bwalex/tc-play/README.md

  - PBKDF using RIPEMD160 only uses 2000 iterations if the volume isn't a system volume.
  - The keyfile pool is not XOR'ed with the passphrase but modulo-256 summed.
- - Every field *except* the minimum version field of the volume header are in big endian.
  - Some volume header fields (creation time of volume and header) are missing in the documentation.
  - All two-way cipher cascades are the wrong way round in the documentation,